cssm/knowledge-base/Index/Information Technology/Programming/Swift/Swift Notes/Swift Strings.md

 ## StaticStings

-Known at comilte time so has a low overhead of creating
+Known at compile time so has a low overhead of creating